ExpHP/thpages/static/content/anm/stages-of-rendering.md

 ## The three surfaces

 There are three different surfaces that an ANM may be drawn to when it is rendered.
 One of these, of course, is **the Direct3D BackBuffer**. (i.e. the next frame about to be drawn).
 But most things are *not* drawn there directly (only the main menu and game border is).
-Inside `ascii.anm`, two of the textures use a special filename `"@R"`:
+Inside `text.anm`, two of the textures use a special filename `"@R"`:

 [code]
 // Some fields removed for brevity